 - You can choose the desired restoration method:

-- Replace current corporate data
+- Replace the current corporate data

 - A New Company (This will not overwrite any existing data.)